robotology-legacy/codyco-modules/doc/force_control_on_icub.md

 ### Run `wholebodydynamics` on an external PC
 This is the reccomended procedure in general.
 To launch the `wholebodydynamics` on an external PC running a *nix based OS, just run:
 ~~~
-YARP_ROBOT_NAME=${YARP_ROBOT_NAME} yarprobotinterface --config --config launch-wholebodydynamics.xml
+YARP_ROBOT_NAME=<yarp_robot_name> yarprobotinterface --config launch-wholebodydynamics.xml
 ~~~
-where `YARP_ROBOT_NAME` is the robot for which you are launching the estimator.
+where `<yarp_robot_name>` is the robot for which you are launching the estimator.

 For example, if you want to run the `wholebodydynamics` for the Gazebo simulation, you will need to run:
 ~~~
-YARP_ROBOT_NAME=icubGazeboSim yarprobotinterface --config --config launch-wholebodydynamics.xml
+YARP_ROBOT_NAME=icubGazeboSim yarprobotinterface --config launch-wholebodydynamics.xml
 ~~~

 Note that you can avoid to preprend the `YARP_ROBOT_NAME=icubGazeboSim` enviromental variable.

 ### Run `wholebodydynamics` on the robot
-**Please note that this configuration is not officially supported by the iCub Facility support theme, so please request support only from this repo.**
+**Please note that this configuration is not officially supported by the iCub Facility support team, so please request support only from this repo.**

 This setup requires adding one configuration file to the robot yarprobotinterface configuration files as distributed in the [robots-configuration](https://github.com/robotology/robots-configuration) repository.
 For doing this, please import the configuration files for your robot on the `~/.local/share/yarp/robots/${YARP_ROBOT_NAME}` using the `yarp-config` utility program.